nanjiangshu/proq3/README.md

 Steps you need to do to install ProQ3 (order does not matter):

-1. Set paths to Rosetta binary directory and Rosetta database in ./paths.sh (you can skip this step if $ROSETTA3 and $ROSETTA3_DB evnironment variables are already set)
+1. Set "rosetta_path" variable to point to Rosetta installation direcotry in ./paths.sh

 2. Set path to Rscript binary in ./paths.sh (you can skip this step if Rscript is already in your path)

-3. Set the $DB variable in ./bin/run_all_external.pl to a formated sequence database e.g. uniref90.
+3. Set the $BLAST_DATABASE variable in ./paths.sh to point to a formated sequence database e.g. uniref90.
 If you don't have a formatted sequence database follow these steps:

     1. Download the database into an empty directory using command `wget ftp.ebi.ac.uk/pub/databases/uniprot/uniref/uniref90/uniref90.fasta.gz`